qtproject/pyside-pyside-setup/sources/shiboken6/doc/typesystem_specifying_types.rst

     The ``primitive-type`` node describes how a primitive type is mapped from C++ to the target language, and is a child of the :ref:`typesystem` node.
 It may contain :ref:`conversion-rule` child nodes.
-Note that most primitives are already specified in the QtCore typesystem.
+Note that most primitives are already specified in the QtCore typesystem (see :ref:`primitive-cpp-types`).

     .. code-block:: xml